steffendasenbrock/SynchronizationEarEEGAudioStreams/README.md

 Do the following to reproduce the plots:

 a.
 Download the xdf-Matlab module (https://github.com/xdf-modules/xdf-Matlab) and add it to your Matlab path.
 b.
-Download rawdata.zip from (LINK) and unpack it.
+Download rawdata.zip from https://zenodo.org/record/6857372#.ZFJr7y8RrZN and unpack it.
 c.
 Paste the rawdata folder into the Github repository, i.e., on the same directory level as the folders 'derivatives', 'openmha_configs', and 'scripts'.
 b.
 Run eval_00_main.m in the scripts folder (this may take a while)
 c.
 You should expect the following: